k636174/website/contents/docs/install/16.04/en/index.md

 > When using Internet Explorer, display layouts may collapse depending on the version of use.

 ### Set up Hatohol Arm Plugin Interface 2 setting
-If you want to use Hatohol Arm Plugin Interface 2, you should set RabbitMQ.
+If you want to use Hatohol Arm Plugin 2(HAP2), you should set RabbitMQ and HAP2 install.
 Please refer to the following document:

  - https://github.com/project-hatohol/hatohol/blob/master/doc/server/hap2/HowToUse.md